Recognizing Catastrophic Incident Warning Signs

 - Skill Level:

-Special 1-day version of this course is being offered in Frankfurt am Main, Germany prior to the 2016 European Conference on Process Safety and Big Data.
-To be notified once registration is open, contact email@example.com.
+Special One-Day version of this course is being offered prior to the 2016 European Conference on Process Safety and Big Data on October 4, 2016 in Frankfurt am Main, Germany.
+For more information and to register, click here.

 Do you understand why you are having process safety incidents and what to do to prevent them and minimize their impact?
 What if you could predict if an incident was going to happen before it does?
 You can’t predict exactly when an incident will occur, but you can practice a higher degree of situational awareness and key in on the incident warning signs that occur before an incident and then act on the warning signs once you have identified them.